gohugoio/hugo/content/en/templates/introduction.md

   current item in the loop; i.e., `{{ . }}` will no longer refer to the data available to the entire page.

-If you need to access page-level data (e.g., page params set in front matter) from within the loop, you will likely want to do one of the
+If you need to access page-level data (e.g., page parameters set in front matter) from within the loop, you will likely want to do one of the
 following:

-### 1. Define a Variable Independent of Context
+### 1. Define a variable independent of context

 The following shows how to define a variable independent of the context.